Our alumni do great things, near and far.

 Tim Leatherman ’70 invented the versatile Leatherman line of multi-tools and knives.

-Nabilah Al-Tunisi ’82 is the head engineer for a $25 billion refinery and petrochemical plant in the Persian Gulf for Saudi Aramco, the world’s largest oil company.
+Nabilah Al-Tunisi ’82 is the head engineer for the $25 billion refinery and petrochemical plant Saudi Aramco, the world’s largest oil company.

 Mike Rich ’82 is the screenwriter behind movies including Secretariat, Radio, The Rookie and Finding Forrester.